justinnoor/pfhowto/README.md

 icmp_messages= "{ echoreq }"
 ```

-Now we can call the variable names in our rules instead of hard coding the parameters.
+Now we can call the variable names instead of the parameters in our filtering rules.

-Our previous filter rules now look like this:
+Our filtering rules now look like this:
 ```
 pass out proto tcp to port $tcp_services pass out proto udp to port $udp_services